Cysteine—tRNA ligase

-The 3 substrates of this enzyme are ATP, L-cysteine, and tRNA(Cys), whereas its 3 products are AMP, diphosphate, and L-cysteinyl-tRNA(Cys).
+The three substrates of this enzyme are ATP, L-cysteine, and tRNA(Cys), whereas its three products are AMP, diphosphate, and L-cysteinyl-tRNA(Cys).

-This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
+This enzyme belongs to the family of ligases, specifically those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
 The systematic name of this enzyme class is L-cysteine:tRNACys ligase (AMP-forming).
 Other names in common use include cysteinyl-tRNA synthetase, cysteinyl-transferRNA synthetase, cysteinyl-transfer ribonucleate synthetase, and cysteine translase.
-This enzyme participates in cysteine metabolism and aminoacyl-trna biosynthesis.
+This enzyme participates in cysteine metabolism and aminoacyl-tRNA biosynthesis.